Wouldn’t it be great if after publishing content on your WordPress site, the following happened … all from your page

 Tip: If you want search engine friendly URLs for your posts, but don’t want to use a custom permalink structure using tags, then choose Common Settings > Post name instead …

-This section lets you configure custom structures for your category and tag archive pages.
+In this section, you can enter custom structures for your category and tag archive pages.